LifesLight/CMancala/README.md

     ```

 ## Discoveries
+- On search depth 50 in the standard 4 stones per pit losing position (Encoded: 008080a0a0a0a04000a0a000808)<br> the best (known) move is **5** with a **-8** evaluation.
-On a uniform 3 stone per pit game the starting player wins by 2 points with perfect play.<br>Best start move is IDX: 5.
+- On a uniform 3 stone per pit game the starting player wins by 2 points with perfect play.<br>Best start move is IDX: 5.
 (Depth reached was 108 which solved the position).

 ### License
 CMancala is released under the MIT License.
 See LICENSE file for more details.